ORGS • Organizational Studies

 ORGS 460 · Leadership and Change 3 Credits

-This course explores the essential aspects of transformational leadership and examines tools used by transformational leaders to conduct business in today’s rapidly changing environment.
+Exploration of the essential aspects of transformational leadership and examination of tools used by transformational leaders to conduct business in today’s rapidly changing environment.
 Students study leadership and change as well as strategies for developing others.
-There are emphases on principles of servant leadership and Christian leadership and development of a personal leadership philosophy.
+The course emphasizes principles of servant leadership and Christian leadership and development of a personal leadership philosophy.

 ORGS 470 · Emotional Intelligence & Leaders 3 Credits

-Social interaction processes and human behavior is studied from the concept of emotional intelligence, as it focuses on intrapersonal and interpersonal attributes of the leader.
-The positive juxtaposition of authentic leadership, emotional intelligence, and emotional contagion are explored as well.
+A study of social interaction processes and human behavior from the concept of emotional intelligence, as it focuses on intrapersonal and interpersonal attributes of the leader.
+Students explore the positive juxtaposition of authentic leadership, emotional intelligence, and emotional contagion.